 - Reporting annually to the Vice-President, Research and Innovation on the operation of the Radiation Safety Program.

 Academic members are appointed to the UTRPA for terms of four years (renewable) by the Vice-President, Research, and Innovation.
 The UTRPA membership consists of a minimum of twelve (12) members, eight (8) academic members with expertise in radiation or the use of radioactive materials and the following ex officio non-academic staff:

-- U of T Senior Radiation Officer, EHS,
+- U of T Designated Radiation Safety Officer, EHS;

 - Manager, Research Oversight and Compliance, ROCO.

 The UTRPA Chair is appointed by the Vice-President, Research and Innovation for a four-year term (renewable one time) and the Chair is normally chosen from the existing academic member cohort on the UTRPA.
 The Chair and committee members shall have experience in working with radioactive material.
 The duties of the Chair shall include: presiding at meetings, reviewing Committee minutes before distribution and preparing meeting agendas, ensuring that the Committee carries out its functions as set out in all applicable Regulations and these Terms of Reference, ensuring that new members understand their duties, powers, and responsibilities as prescribed in the Regulations and in these Terms of Reference, and ensures that accurate records of the activities of the Committee are kept.
 The Chair shall be an ex officio member of the Senior Management Committee on Health and Safety.
 The Chair approves radioisotope permits and acts on behalf of the UTRPA for the purposes of conducting routine business between scheduled meetings.

 Resource People and Experts